kevindownesii/Project_4/README.md

 # Results showed the following:

-* Linear Regression using sqaure feet living space came out to an r2 score of 0.49
+* Linear Regression using square feet living space came out to an r2 score of 0.49
 * Decision Tree came out to a r2 score of 0.61
 * Random Forest came out to a r2 score of 0.84
 * Support Vector Machine (SVM) came out to a r2 score of -0.05